sderev/shellgenius/README.md

 **Note**: Make sure to restart your shell or run `source ~/.bashrc` (or the corresponding file for your shell) for the alias to take effect.

-### Make ShellGenius Repond in Your Native Language
+### Make ShellGenius Respond in Your Native Language

 You can describe your task in your native language, but ShellGenius might still respond in English.
-If you'd like ShellGenius to respond in your language, you can add a specific request at the end of your task description.
+If that happens, you can add a specific request at the end of your task description.
 Here's an example:

 ```
 shellgenius "Description of your task in your own language.
 Réponds en français."